spanners/dissertation/dissertation/diss.markdown

 ### Pilots

-We also spoke about ideas for pilot studies -- asking "What might be surprising insights into declarative programming languages for User Interface Design -- the case of Elm?".
+What might be surprising insights into declarative programming languages for User Interface Design -- the case of Elm?

 Speak-aloud protocols where you prompt/facilitate the user to say what is on their mind when that e.g. pause for more than 10 seconds -- a measurement I set